Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: Results and Discussion

 Therefore, we define an operational definition of topology in finite disordered nanowires as the ratio of the maximal MZM splitting energy $E_s$ to the gap size $\Delta_s$, both at the same Zeeman field.
 In the pristine limit, this ratio asymptotically approaches zero due to the exponential decay of the MZM splitting energy $E_s$ as a function of the wire length $L$.
 In contrast, in the presence of disorder, the ratio can remain finite even in the long-wire limit, since both $E_s$ and $\Delta_s$ decay algebraically with $L$.

-In Fig.~\ref{fig:ratio}(a, c), we show the quenched and the annealed average of this ratio as a function of $L$, respectively, demonstrating the transition from the exponential decay to the algebraic decay as the disorder strength $\sigma$ increases.
+In Fig.~\ref{fig:ratio}(a, c), we show the quenched and annealed averages of this ratio as a function of $L$, demonstrating the transition from the exponential decay to the algebraic decay as the disorder strength $\sigma$ increases.
 Both averaging methods yield qualitatively similar results.
 In practice, this ratio can distinguish between weak and strong disorder regimes for sufficiently long wires, as it can differ by several orders of magnitude between the two limits, as shown in Fig.~\ref{fig:ratio}(b, d).
-Thus, the ratio serves as an operational definition of the topology in the finite disordered nanowire.
+Thus, the ratio serves as an operational definition of the topology in the finite disordered nanowire. {We present more examples of the ratio in Fig.~\ref{fig:ratio_ext} at other $V_Z$ in Appendix~\ref{app:nw_extended}, which show similar qualitative behavior.}